 - Go to Settings > Advanced Calling and you should find an Activate Wi-Fi Calling option.

-If you’re having trouble getting Wi-Fi calling to work on your Android device, then refer to your carrier’s website for specific instructions.
+If you’re having trouble getting Wi-Fi calling to work on your Android device, refer to your carrier’s website for specific instructions.

 Alternatives to Wi-Fi calling